electronstudio/parsec-java/README.md

 ## Use

-*com.parsecgaming.parsec.ParsecLibrary* is an auto-generated JNA wrapper from the Parsec C header.
+*com.parsecgaming.ParsecLibrary* is an auto-generated JNA wrapper from the Parsec C header.

 See *com.parsecgaming.examples.Host* for how to use it.